 Stewart Prager is the sixth director of PPPL.
 He joined the Laboratory in 2009 after a long career at the University of Wisconsin in Madison.
 At Wisconsin, he led research on the “Madison Symmetric Torus” (MST) experiment and headed a center that studied plasmas in both the laboratory and the cosmos.
 He also co-discovered the “bootstrap current” there—a key finding that has influenced the design of today’s tokamaks.
 He earned his PhD in plasma physics from Columbia University.

-Michael Zarnstorff is the deputy director of research for PPPL where he supervises research that ranges from testing ideas for harnessing fusion to developing rockets for space flight.
-His job encompasses keeping projects aligned with DOE goals and envisioning new research opportunities for PPPL.
+Michael Zarnstorff is the deputy director for research at PPPL, where he oversees research that ranges from test- ing ideas for harnessing fusion to developing rockets for space flight.
+His job encompasses keeping projects aligned with DOE goals and envision- ing new research opportunities for PPPL.
 An award-winning physicist and a co-discoverer of the bootstrap current, he joined PPPL in 1984 and has been deputy director for research since 2009.
-He earned his PhD in plasma physics from the University of Wisconsin.